babylonchain/babylon/docs/staking-script.md

 In the entire Bitcoin staking process, two parties are involved: one is called the Bitcoin Staker, and the other is called the Finality Provider.

-- **Bitcoin Staker**: A Bitcoin Staker is a person who owns Bitcoin and chooses to lock up their Bitcoin for a set period of time to secure a PoS chain.
+- **Bitcoin Staker**: A Bitcoin Staker is an entity identified by `<StakerPk>` in staking scripts.
+Note that a staking transaction can be funded from arbitrary UTXO, including those owned by multsig/MPC/threshold accounts.
+Thus, `<StakerPk>` is not necessarily the address of the source of the fund.
+Rather, it is the controller and beneficiary of the stake after its creation.
 - **Finality Provider**: A Finality Provider is the an entity that votes in the finality round to provide security assurance to the PoS chain.